the-craft-beer-foundation/white-paper/README.md

 <h3>Abstract</h3>
 </p>

 The rules governing access to beer taps in pubs, clubs and other venues are broken.

 Major brewers use supply contracts that include exclusivity provisions and volume requirements to lock out craft brewers.
 Some contracts require venues to dedicate over 80% of beer taps to their big name brands in exchange for rebates, infrastructure investment and refurbishment loans.

-And some international conglomerates market their own craft-like beers.
-These beers, produced by giant corporations but marketed as independent brews, are known as 'crafty beers' due to their misleading labelling.
+And large foreign-owned multinational conglomerates market their own craft-like beers seeking to co-opt craft breweries authenticity and craftiness.
+But craft beer drinkers "want to know who owns the beer they’re drinking" and "there is a strong preference for craft beer from independently owned breweries." [[1](#citations)] We see the growing taste for beer from small-scale craft breweries as a "consumer-based social movement." [[2](#citations)]

-Big brewers dominate the craft beer market, but craft beer drinkers "want to know who owns the beer they’re drinking" and "there is a strong preference for craft beer from independently owned breweries." [[1](#citations)]
+Craft beer enthusiasts don't want to be fooled into drinking a "fake version of a product" [[3](#citations)] and there is "strong interest for a seal to identify (that) a beer is from an independent brewery." [[1](#citations)]

-How do we stop craft breweries from being guzzled up by international conglomerates?
+How do we stop craft breweries from being guzzled up by foreign-owned multinational corporations?
 How do we stop misleading labelling and marketing?
 What can we do to support craft brewers?